HaikuTeam/animator/packages/@haiku/core/README.md

-# Haiku Core
+# Animator Core

 [![NPM](https://nodei.co/npm/@haiku/core.png)](https://nodei.co/npm/@haiku/core/)

-Haiku Core is the JavaScript engine that runs [Haiku for Mac](https://haiku.ai).
-It helps power the Haiku editing experience and also renders the designs you create as animated, interactive components anywhere on the web.
+Animator Core is the runtime and rendering engine for [Haiku Animator](https://www.haikuforteams.com/) and the components you create with Animator.
+This engine is a dependency for any Haiku Animator components that are run on the web.

+Note that for iOS and Android, Haiku Animator [also supports exporting to Lottie](https://docs.haiku.ai/embedding-and-using-haiku/lottie.html).
+Animator Core is only used when rendering Animator components for the web.

 <br>
 <p align="center">